WeaverFi/cookietrack-api/README.md

 For some endpoints, an API key is required.
 To add your own for local development, add a `functions/static/keys.js` file and export your key.

+Updating the `routes.json` file for deployment can be done through `npm run update`.

 [logo]: https://github.com/Ncookiez/cookietrack-api/blob/master/favicon.svg "CookieTrack"